Sápmi football team

 The Sápmi football team is a football team representing the Sámi people, who inhabit northern parts of Norway, Sweden, Finland and Russia.
 The team is not a member of UEFA or FIFA and therefore does not participate in their competitions, although it is a member of the ConIFA.
 The organizing body is FA Sápmi.

 Tournament history

+Football in Lapland was organized in 1979 and 2001, controlled by the Norwegian Football Federation.
+The team's first match was organized in June 1985 facing the Åland football team.
+Football in the Lapland region of Finland is organized into localized regional tiers by the Football Association of Finland.
+In both 1979 and 2001, distinct fourth- and fifth-tier leagues were contested across the province (historically categorized under "Lappi" sections) featuring local clubs such as FC Santa Claus, KiU Kittilä, and Kontio Kolari.

 Sápmi participated in the KTFF 50th Anniversary Cup in 2005 in Northern Cyprus, losing matches against Northern Cyprus and Kosovo and finishing third.
-In November 2006, Sápmi participated in – and won – the inaugural VIVA World Cup in Occitania, organised by the NF-Board.
+In November 2006, Sápmi participated in and won the inaugural VIVA World Cup in Occitania, organised by the NF-Board.
 Sápmi overcame the host nation and Monaco to win the trophy, scoring 42 goals in 3 games.
 They hosted the next finals in 2008, defeating Kurdistan to finish third, before travelling to Padania in 2009, where they again finished third.
 Sápmi has not participated in a VIVA World Cup since, although in 2010, they bid for the hosting rights of the 2014 edition.

-Sápmi hosted the 2014 ConIFA World Football Cup, and it competed at the 2016 ConIFA World Football Cup.
+Sápmi hosted the 2014 ConIFA World Football Cup(which was the year that they joined), and it competed at the 2016 ConIFA World Football Cup.

+2014 ConIFA World Football Cup

+In 2 June 2014, Lapland faced Abkhazia, the match ending in a 1-2 defeat.
+In June 3, Lapland faced Occitania and lost their second match 0-1.
+In 4 June, Lapland won their first match against Tamil Îlam 4-2.
+In 15 June, they faced Nagorno-Karabakh and lost 1-5.
+Lapland finished in tenth place.